Modelur/docs/docs/reference/whole_plot.md

 #### Distances ####

-**Min.
-Distance to Height Ratio**
+**Percentage of Building Height:**

-Minimum distance to height ratio is used to calculate minimum distance between two Buildings based on their heights.
+Percentage of Building Height is used to calculate minimum distance between two Buildings based on their heights.
+Example: if this parameter is set to 50% and Building is 20 meters high, the minimum distance required will be 10 meters (which is 50% from 20 meters).

+_Deprecated: In versions of Modelur prior to 2018.1, this option was named Min.
+Distance to Height Ratio.
 To calculate distance, the Building's height is divided by the parameter value.
 Example: if parameter is set to 2, the minimum distance will be 1/2 of Building's height, if set to 3, it will be 1/3 of Building's height.
-If the Buildings are placed closer than the calculated distance, they will be marked red (assuming that [Too low distance between Buildings](survey/#warnings) is active).
+If the Buildings are placed closer than the calculated distance, they will be marked red (assuming that [Too low distance between Buildings](survey/#warnings) is active)._

 **Min.
 Dist.
 Between Buildings**